 |Goggles/face shields||As per standard precautions||As per standard precautions||As per standard precautions|

 |Standard single room with own ensuite||No (negative pressure ventilation required)||Yes or cohort patients with same infection |

 For information on infection prevention and control precautions required for carbapenemase-producing Enterobacteriaceae (CPE) see the Victorian guideline on CPE for health services (2017) or Victorian guideline on CPE for long-term residential care facilities (2017).

 For information on infection prevention and control precautions for other multi-resistant organisms see the Patient-centred risk management strategy for multi-resistant organisms (2011).

 For more information regarding which other infectious agents require transmission-based precautions, see the NHMRC Australian guidelines for the prevention and control of infection in healthcare .

 Signage should be positioned prominently outside the room of a patient in TBPs.
 This is to ensure staff and visitors do not enter without appropriate PPE.
 Note: visitors may not always be required to wear PPE when visiting patients in TBPs.
 Please consult local health service policies and procedures.

-Standardised TBPs signage has been developed by the Australian Commission on Safety and Quality in Health Care and are available in or .
+Standardised TBPs signage has been developed by the Australian Commission on Safety and Quality in Health Care and are available in portrait style or landscape style.